 In May 2016, a purported class-action lawsuit was filed in the U.S. District Court for the Middle District of Florida by Anthony and Beth Lennen against us and certain third parties.
-The complaint challenges the characterization of the beneficial interests in the MVCD trust that are sold to customers as real estate interests under Florida law, the structure of the trust, and associated operational aspects of the trust.
-The plaintiffs are seeking declaratory relief, an unwinding of the MVCD product, and punitive damages.
+The complaint challenged the characterization of the beneficial interests in the MVCD trust that are sold to customers as real estate interests under Florida law, the structure of the trust, and associated operational aspects of the trust.
+The plaintiffs sought declaratory relief, an unwinding of the MVCD product, and punitive damages.
+In August 2019, the District Court granted our motion for judgment on the pleadings and dismissed the case.
+The plaintiffs have appealed the ruling.